lf-lang/embedded-lab/src/Debugger.md

 # Using a Debugger

 ## Debugging
 To debug applications for RP2040 based boards, there exists a nice tool called [picoprobe](https://github.com/raspberrypi/picoprobe).
-This applications allows a Raspberry Pi Pico or RP2040 board to act as a [cmsis-dap](https://arm-software.github.io/CMSIS_5/DAP/html/index.html) device which interacts with the target device cortex cores through a [serial wire debug](https://wiki.segger.com/SWD)(swd) pin interface connection.
+This applications allows a Raspberry Pi Pico or RP2040 board to act as a [cmsis-dap](https://arm-software.github.io/CMSIS_5/DAP/html/index.html) device which interacts with the target device cortex cores through a [serial wire debug](https://wiki.segger.com/SWD) (swd) pin interface connection.

-To get started, you'll need a secondary RP2040 based board and will need to flash the picoprobe [binaries](https://github.com/raspberrypi/picoprobe/releases/tag/picoprobe-cmsis-v1.02)linked here.
+To get started, you'll need a secondary RP2040 based board and will need to flash the picoprobe [binaries](https://github.com/raspberrypi/picoprobe/releases/tag/picoprobe-cmsis-v1.02) linked here.
 The page contains pre-built firmware packages that can be flashed using picotool or copied to a `bootsel` mounted board.

 ### Wiring
 Once the **probe** device is prepared, wire it up to the **target** device as follows.
 The following is an example of a pico to pico connection and the pin numbers will differ from board to board.